aharonp/AWS-SAA-C02-Course/README.md

 NATGW cannot do port forwarding or be a bastion server.
 In that case it might be necessary to run a NAT EC2 instance instead.

+Security Groups cannot be used with NATGW.
+Only NACLs can be used.
+If Security Groups are required, then a NAT instance can be used instead.

+NAT isn't required for IPv6, as all IPv6 addresses in AWS are publicly routable.
+NATGW don't work with IPv6.

 ---

 ## Elastic-Cloud-Compute-EC2